springsnowdrop/202206_technical_assignment_dsde/README.md

 ## Comments

-We are interested in the way you solve the problems, howtructure your code and how you present results.
-There is no particular trap, but if you have any doubt or question, feel free to contact [me](hubert@energyandcleanair.org) directly.
+We are interested in the way you solve the problems, how you structure your code and how you present results.
+There is no particular trap but if you have any doubt or question, feel free to contact [me](hubert@energyandcleanair.org) directly.

 ## Submission